sys-bio/tellurium/docs/antimony.rst

    model.layout.background = [color]

 All other settings can be applied to the layout or to species, reactions, or compartments:

 ::

     [category].color = [color]           # The fill color
     [category].linecolor = [color]       # The line(/stroke) color
     [category].linewidth = [number]      # The line(/stroke) width
     [category].fontcolor = [color]       # The font color (default 'black')
     [category].font = [font]             # The font (default 'serif')
     [category].fontsize = [number]       # The font size (default 10)
     [category].fontstyle = [font style]  # The font style (default 'normal') [category].shape = [shape]           # The shape of the element (default varies by type)

 Individual elements can also have all of these settings, which will override any category setting:

 ::

      model.layout.color = red
      species.color = azure
      S1.color = "#268F49CC"

 will set the fill color of species S1 to that particular semi-transparent color, all other species fill colors to azure, and all reactions and compartment fill colors to red.

-Note that 'shape' cannot be set for 'model.layout', only for species, reactions, compartments, or individual elements.
+Note that ‘shape’ cannot be set for ‘model.layout’, only for species, reactions, compartments, or individual elements.

-The 'shape' of a reaction refers to the shape at the centroid of the arc between the reactants and the products.
+The ‘shape’ of a reaction refers to the shape at the centroid of the arc between the reactants and the products.
 By default, this is a square of size {20, 20}.

 Appendix: Converting between SBML and Antimony
 ----------------------------------------------